MicrosoftDocs/cpp-docs/docs/cpp/ASAN/asan-top-level.md

 ## Using the Address Sanitizer from Visual Studio: CMake

-To enable ASan for [a CMake project created to target Windows](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-160), do the following:
+To enable the Address Sanitizer for [a CMake project created to target Windows](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-160), take the following steps:

 Open the Configurations dropdown at the top of the IDE and click on Manage Configurations.

 ![configurations](MEDIA/asan-cmake-configuration.PNG)

-This will open the CMake Project Settings UI, which is saved in a CMakeSettings.json file.
+That selection will open the CMake Project Settings UI, which is saved in a CMakeSettings.json file.

 Click the **Edit JSON** link in the UI.
-This will switch the view to raw .json.
+This selection will switch the view to raw .json.

 Add the following property: **“addressSanitizerEnabled”: true**